-The trick: Claude Code speaks "Anthropic protocol," and so does Ollama
+Claude Code speaks the "Anthropic protocol", and so can other backends

 Claude Code reads three environment variables to figure out where to send its requests:

-By default, these are unset and Claude Code uses OAuth to talk to your Anthropic subscription.
+By default these are unset and Claude Code uses OAuth to talk to your Anthropic subscription.
 Set them and it talks to whatever you point it at.
+The same mechanism works for any Anthropic-compatible endpoint, not just Ollama.

 The minimum viable setup